-- 2.72 The Crime and Disorder Act 1998 requires local authorities to consider crime and disorder reduction in the exercise of all their duties, activities and decision-making. - 2.73 There are no Section 17 implications.
+2.72 The Crime and Disorder Act 1998 requires local authorities to consider crime and disorder reduction in the exercise of all their duties, activities and decision-making.

 2.74 It is considered by Officers that the proposal in the context of relevant planning policies and material planning considerations is not acceptable by virtue of its location, and the lack of detail provided in relation to the nature of development, scale, density and design, as set out in the Officer's report.